WTR-GITHUB/hangman/README.md

     ```
     cd hangman
     ```

-4. Set up a virtual environment:
+4. Edit the docker-compose.yml file.
+Below is an example using the nano editor, but you can use others to fulfill your needs.
     ```
-    python3 -m venv <venv folder name>
-    ```

-5. Activate the virtual environment in Linux:
-    ```
-    source <venv folder name>/bin/activate
-    ```

-6. Install all necessary requirements:
-    ```
-    pip install -r requirements.txt
-    ```

-7. Edit docker-compose.yml file in the Nano text editor
-    ```
     nano docker-compose.yml
     ```

-8. Make necessary configurations in the `docker-compose.yml` file.
+5. Make necessary configurations in the `docker-compose.yml` file.
 Essential settings:
     ```yaml
     MAIL_USERNAME: ${MAIL_USERNAME}
     MAIL_PASSWORD: ${MAIL_PASSWORD}
     ```
     All other settings can remain default or be modified according to user needs.

-9. Run Docker Compose with the command:
+6. Run Docker Compose with the command:
     ```
     docker-compose up --build --force-recreate --no-deps
     ```

-10. To stop, use Ctrl+C and the command:
+7. To stop, use Ctrl+C and the command:
     ```
     docker-compose down
     ```